 Although the breakeven point (level) and margin of safety fall under the broad domain of cost-volume-profit analysis (CVP Analysis), they differ in various aspects.
-Main points of difference between the breakeven point and margin of safety are as listed below:
+The main points of difference between the breakeven point and the margin of safety are listed below:

-Breakeven point means an amount of sales that covers entire fixed and variable cost.
-Sales lower than the BEP will result in losses, while, the sales above the BEP will generate profit after considering all the costs.
+The breakeven point means an amount of sales that cover entire fixed and variable costs.
+Sales lower than the BEP will result in losses, while sales above the BEP will generate profit after considering all the costs.

-As the name suggests, Margin of Safety is the margin between the actual/budgeted sales and breakeven point.
-It denotes the level of safety that company enjoys before incurring losses (i.e. falling below the breakeven level).
+As the name suggests, the Margin of Safety is the margin between the actual/budgeted sales and the breakeven point.
+It denotes the level of safety that the company enjoys before incurring losses (i.e., falling below the breakeven level).

-- Breakeven point is a measure of sustenance while the margin of safety is a measure of risk.
+- The breakeven point is a measure of sustenance, while the margin of safety is a measure of risk.

-- Lower the breakeven quantity; better it is for the companies, while higher the margin of safety, the better it is for the company.
+- The lower the breakeven quantity, the better it is for the companies, while the higher the margin of safety, the better it is for the company.

 Breakeven Point vs. Margin of Safety: Example

-Let us calculate and compare breakeven point with the margin of safety using the following data.
+Let us calculate and compare the breakeven point with the margin of safety using the following data.

 Sales price per unit = $ 50